Amica Renters Insurance Review

 Arrange for a Claims Adjuster Visit

-A claims adjuster will contact you to review the situation and, if needed, inspect the damage.
-They confirm coverage, assess losses and calculate payment based on your policy terms.
+A claims adjuster will contact you to review the situation and inspect the damage if needed.
+The adjuster confirms coverage, assesses losses and calculates payment based on your policy terms.

 4. 4